-The last of the three instructions for crocheted purses in the 1823 volume of Penélopé — a Cinderella-style purse — introduces flat crochet in the round.
-This is in contrast to the cylindrical work in all of the other purses considered here thus far.
+The last of the three instructions for crocheted purses in the 1823 volume of Penélopé — a Cinderella-style purse — introduces crochet that is worked flat.
+This is in contrast to the cylindrical construction of the other purses considered here thus far.
 A disc crocheted in this manner requires regular increases in the number of stitches in successive rounds in order to be kept flat.
-If these increases are placed at corresponding points their rounds, as the following instructions specify and has since become the prevalent technique, they form a star-shaped pattern.
+If these increases are placed at the same points in each round, as the following instructions specify and has since become the prevalent technique, they form a star-shaped pattern.
 For this reason, early descriptions often refer to this pattern and the disc itself as a star.
-The “half star” in the following text is one of the two needed for the purse.
+The “half star” in the following text is one of two needed for the purse.

 A CINDERELLA-STYLE PURSE